AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-customizing.md

 * Tasks that might require additional effort:

-  * Creating/removing new elements will not update the data structure of simple fragments (based on a fragment template).
+  * Creating/removing new elements will not update the data structure of simple fragments (based on the **Simple Fragment** template).

   * Creating new variations from `ContentElement` will not update the data structure (but creating them globally from `ContentFragment` will).